-- 1. Using the Select Objects tool, click to select the CAD block. - 2.
-Next, click on the Explode CAD Block and edit button to explode the CAD block into its separate elements.
+- 1. Using the Select Objects \bigcirc tool, click to select the CAD block. - 2.
+Next, click on the Explode CAD Block into its separate elements.

 Editing the Elements of an Exploded Block

 If you click on a CAD block that has been exploded, it will no longer behave like a single object.
 Instead, each of its elements can be modified independent of the others.